AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 The following tutorial will help you get started with the CLI tool and understand how it works.
 We'll run through a few basic commands to create and fund an account, and send tokens between the two.

-{% hint style="warning" %}
 This tutorial assumes you have already built the executable for the CLI tool.
 If you have not yet done so, visit [CLI Setup](../tools/command-line-tool/using-the-command-line.md) to learn how.
 {% endhint %}

-### Creating an anonymous token account
+### Creating a lite token account

-The first step is to create an anonymous token account using the `account generate` command.
+The first step is to create a lite token account using the `account generate` command.
 This command will create an account URL and corresponding private key, which will be stored locally on your computer.
 Since this command only generates an account locally, we don't need to worry about connecting to a node.

 ```bash
 $ ./cli account generate